ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/geo/layers.md

 }
 ```

 A Map Image Layer composed of multiple sources could have a more structured result.
+The tree is the easiest way to inspect the structure.
+Note that subfolder structures do not have a uid; they exist to organize the heirarchy but have no related `Layer` object.

 ```json
 {